viamrobotics/docs/docs/tutorials/pi/make-a-plant-watering-robot.md

 ### Configure the Capacitive Soil Moisture Sensor as a Custom Sensor Component Model

-As the Capacitive Sensor moisture sensor is not currently one of Viam's built-in [sensor component](/components/sensor/) models, you now must use the Viam Python SDK to configure this sensor as a [custom resource](/program/extend/sdk-as-server/).
+As the Capacitive Sensor Moisture Sensor is not currently one of Viam's built-in [sensor component](/components/sensor/) models, you now must use the Viam Python SDK to configure this sensor as a [custom resource](/program/extend/sdk-as-server/).

 - In this case, the custom resource is a custom component model that extends the Viam [sensor class](https://python.viam.dev/autoapi/viam/components/sensor/sensor/index.html).
 - You instantiate this custom component as a server with the `viam.rpc.server` class.